A Yang-Baxter equation for metaplectic ice: The partition function

 \section{The partition function}

-In the language of statistical mechanics, the partition function of a model is a \textit{generating function}, that carries complete information about the system.
-It is a sum over a collection of \textit{states} of the model.
-Each such state is then weighted by a \textit{Boltzmann weight}.
-We first define the states of our model, and then the associated weights.
+In statistical mechanics, the partition function of a model is a \textit{generating function}.
+This means that through its dependence on global parameters of the system (such as temperature) it carries information about properties of the system such as entropy and free energy.
+Here we are concerned with two-dimensional lattice models that represent metaplectic Whittaker functions, and the global parameters on which it depends are the Langlands parameters.

-Consider a two-dimensional rectangular grid with $r$ rows and $N$ columns, where $N$ is any sufficiently large number.
+Consider a finite two-dimensional rectangular grid of fixed size, composed of interior edges connecting to vertices of the grid and boundary edges adjacent to a single vertex in the grid.
 Every edge will be assigned a \textit{spin}, which has value $+$ or $-$.
 The spins along the boundary edges will be fixed as part of the data specifying the system; the spins on the interior edges will be allowed to vary.
 Thus with the spins on the boundary fixed, a \textit{state} of the system will be an assignment of spins to the interior edges.

-We will use the following boundary conditions.
-We place $+$ spins on the left and bottom boundary edges, and $-$ on the right edge.
-As for the top edge, we proceed as follows.
-The columns will be numbered $N - 1, N - 2, \cdots, 2, 1, 0$ in decreasing order.
-Let $\lambda = (\lambda_1, \lambda_2, \cdots, \lambda_r)$ be a partition of length $\leqslant r$, and let $\rho = (r - 1, \cdots, 3, 2, 1, 0)$, so that $\lambda + \rho$ is a strict partition of length $r$.
-The spins along the left and bottom edges of the grid will be $+$, while the spins along the right edge of the grid will all be $-$.
-The spins along the top edge will be a mixture of $+$ and $-$, and the number of $-$ signs appearing will be equal to $r$, the number of rows.
-For example, see Figure~\ref{icestate} for an example of a state.
+We associate a system to any integer partition $\lambda = (\lambda_1, \ldots, \lambda_r)$ as follows.
+The size of the grid will have $r$ rows and $N$ columns, where $N$ may be any integer greater than or equal to $\lambda_1+r$.
+The boundary edge spins are set to be $+$ at all left and bottom boundary edges, and $-$ on all right edges.
+The boundary edges along the top of the grid depend on the strict partition $\lambda + \rho$ with $\rho = (r - 1,\ldots, 3, 2, 1, 0)$.
+The spins along the top edge will be $-$ in the columns numbered $(\lambda+\rho)_i$ for all $1 \leqslant i \leqslant r$ and $+$ on all remaining columns.
+See Figure~\ref{icestate} for an example of a state in the system for $\lambda = (3,2,0)$ and $N = 5$.\footnote{Strictly speaking, our systems correspond to an integer partition $\lambda$ \textit{and} the choice of sufficiently large integer $N$ specifying the number of columns.
+However, the partition function $Z(\mathfrak{S}_\lambda)$ is unchanged if we increase $N$, and we suppress~$N$ from the notation.}

 Define the \textit{charge} at each horizontal edge in the configuration to be the number of $+$ spins at or to the right of the edge, along the same row.
+(This notion was introduced in~\cite{mice}.)
 We also will speak of the charge at a vertex, defined to be the charge on the edge to the right of the vertex.
 The charges are labeled in Figure~\ref{icestate} as decorations above each vertex.